alexirpan/alexirpan.github.io/_posts/2020-02-20-puzzlehunt-tech.markdown

 costs about $16/month.
 For archiving purposes, sometime after the hunt, you'll want to convert your website into a fully static site.
 This brings your maintenance costs to almost zero.
-Amazon S3 costs just a few cents per GB of storage and data transfer, and Github Pages lets you host a static site for free.
+Amazon S3 costs just a few cents per GB of storage and data transfer, and GitHub Pages lets you host a static site for free.

 Try to have a static answer checker ready to go before hunt ends.
 Even if all your solutions are ready the instant hunt ends, you want to give solvers the